tehokang/myai/README.md

 ```

 Then you can see the installer in dist folder.
-And you should change build.mac in packages.json for your runtime environment like windows, linux and so on.
+And you should replace build.mac with another one in packages.json for your runtime environment like windows, linux and so on.